karmanyaahm/awesome-plasma5-dynamic-wallpapers/code-of-conduct.md

 # Contributor Covenant Code of Conduct

+All of the following rules are from the yeoman generator for this repo but still apply.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as